johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

 # Database <br/>
 <a href="about?id=setup#Contents"> [Contents] </a>

-You may not need to install and setup the database.
+You may not need to install and setup the database in order to do development.
 There are test stubs that substitute for calling database.
 See "Test Stubs" below.

 ## Install Provider